g2s3-2018/g2s3-2018.github.io/topics.md

 ---
 ## Topics

-The set of topics comprises an integrated and coherent presentation that starts with ill-posedness and regularization, develops mathematical and computational tools for sensitivity analysis and deterministic inversion via nonlinear least squares optimization, and elaborates a framework for formulation and solution of Bayesian inverse problems, building on several of the deterministic tools.
+The set of topics comprises an integrated and coherent presentation that starts with ill-posedness and regularization, develops mathematical and computational tools for sensitivity analysis and deterministic inversion for problems governed by differential equations via nonlinear least squares optimization, and elaborates a framework for formulation and solution of Bayesian inverse problems, building on several of the deterministic tools.

 Morning lectures will be followed by hands-on afternoon lab sessions, where students will employ the methods presented in the lectures using state-of-the-art software and explore issues more deeply.